Z3Prover/FirewallChecker/README.md

 -------------------------------------------------------------------------
 ```

-Note that there is no `---dstAddress` parameter, as the application only works for local Windows Firewall rulesets and so the destination address is assumed to be the computer on which the firewall rules live.
+Note that there is no `---dstAddress` parameter, as the application only works for local inbound Windows Firewall rulesets and so the destination address is assumed to be the computer on which the firewall rules live.

 Run `Microsoft.FirewallQueryCmd.exe --help` to see the documented list of command-line parameters.